A rather existential question, I think we can all agree.

 After a block, I passed this guy chaining up his bicycle.
 A sort-of metallic green Cannondale mountain bike.
 It looked new.
 As I passed by not thinking about anything, I saw him struggle to put his Kryptonite lock around a signpost and lock it.
 Strange how it caught my eye: he set the bar into the U part and turned the key, but, as he got up, he left his keys hanging off the side…

-Now appearing in Lost Lake Folk Opera v2n2
+Appearing in Lost Lake Folk Opera v2n2

 We shook.
 I liked to shake hands—builds trust, especially with middle-aged men.
 I took my seat behind the desk.
 He looked around my small office, examining one poster at a time with the wide-eyed reverence of a child’s first visit to an amusement park.
 He stopped at one poster for an extended visit; it featured two shirtless young men standing close together, one guy looking at his friend’s chest, the other holding out a small red condom package and looking at the camera.
 The caption said, “Hot, Safe, Fun.”